 The mined diamond industry, with an interest in keeping the price high, carefully regulates the prices of mined diamonds, with factors such as carat (size), colour, and quality governing the price at which they can be sold.
 Lab-grown diamonds are also priced according to the same scale, but with a price that is usually around 30-40% less than the equivalent mined stone.
 (We have a blog that goes into this in more detail if you’re curious.)

-IQ Diamonds are priced according to the cost of manufacture, and the overheads of running a business.
-This is not tied to the diamond pricing system, which means that the IQ diamonds are substantially less than the cost of the equivalent mined diamond.
+Ethica Diamonds are priced according to the cost of manufacture, and the overheads of running a business.
+This is not tied to the diamond pricing system, which means that the Ethica diamonds are substantially less than the cost of the equivalent mined diamond.

 So, that’s what a diamond is, and what it isn’t.
 You can choose to whether to subscribe to the marketing hype that they are ‘forever’ or opt instead for a man-made version, without the ecological damage, dubious ethical practices, and inflated price.
 It’s up to you, but we believe that the Earth is more precious than that, and that you deserve better, in any case!